aia-uclouvain/pydl8.5/python_library/doc/user_guide.rst

 trees both interpretable and accurate.

 Please note that trees that that are accurate on training data, may not always perform good on test data.
 To avoid problems with overfitting, it is recommended to run DL8.5 using carefully chosen constraints, as specified below.
+Moreover, finding optimal decision tree is a hard search problem, and will require more computational resources.
+However, a recent study has shown that DL8.5's performance on this search problem is much better than that of competing methods.

 Classifiers
 ~~~~~~~~~~~